 - Cornbread (use it as you would a cast iron skillet)

-Use on barbecues – you can even use your Whatever Pan on barbecues.
-Use your BBQ as an outdoor stove and you can grill prawns or meat on there with this pan.
+As this pan can be used for quite high heat, you can even use your Whatever Pan on barbecues or camp fires outdoors.
+Use your BBQ as an outdoor stove and you can grill prawns, meat and vegetables on there with this pan.

-To check that your meat is cooked, please refer to this cooking temperature chart.
+To check that your meat is cooked and safe to eat, please refer to this cooking temperature chart.
 I use a Thermopen meat thermometer to double-check that the meat is cooked all the way through and is safe to eat.

 Versatility of the Whatever Pan

-It can be used on any hob, gas, electric, creamic, camping gas stove and even induction.
+It can be used on any hob, gas, electric, ceramic, camping gas stove and even induction.
 You can also use it on a barbecue.

 It is not very heavy like some cast iron pans so it is easy to take with you on camping trips to cook outdoors.